yasutakatou/tfimport/README.md

 - TFIMPORTSEDOPTION

-Avoid failures due to differences in option specifications on the Mac by specifying options in advance.<br>
+Avoid failures due to differences in option specifications on **Mac OS** by specifying options in advance.<br>

 ```
 export TFIMPORTSEDOPTION=".bak"